Brock Purdy bounces back, 49ers clinch the NFC’s top seed by beating the Commanders 27-10

 The defense, also looking to atone for some struggles against the Ravens, intercepted Sam Howell twice — once each by Charvarius Ward and Deommodore Lenoir.

-Washington (4-12) was not much of an obstacle for the conference’s top team, as Howell added to his NFL lead in interceptions with his 18th and 19th of the season.
-He was starting only because journeyman Jacoby Brissett was sidelined by a hamstring injury after coach Ron Rivera decided earlier in the week to bench Howell.
+Howell added to his NFL lead in interceptions, now 19, after starting only because journeyman Jacoby Brissett was sidelined by a hamstring injury.
+Coach Ron Rivera benched Howell earlier in the week after pulling him from the previous two games.

-“I thought Sam had some really good moments,” Rivera said.
-“Obviously there were a couple throws I promise you he would wish he had back, but he did a lot of good things.”

 HOMECOMING DAY